harshvardhanarora/swiftsimplified/_posts/2022-03-16-collection-types-in-swift.md

 ```

 As you can see, the data type of the array is inferred to be `Double` because you provided a decimal number inside the `init(repeating:count:)` method.

-> Note that while creating the above array, you did not call `Array.init()` method.
-You will learn about the why in the article for Initialisation in Swift.

 You can also combine two arrays —